Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 The when was an easy question, indeed I designed most of the **API** calls to get information for today, so I chose that I wanted to get the results daily.

-But how was a most tricky question...
+But how was a most trickier question...

 Command Line Tool
 =================

-The easiest thing I could do was to simply do command line calls to my python program and display the formatted output on my computer's shell every time I wanted to have these information.
+The easiest thing I could do was to simply do command line calls to my python program and display the formatted output on my computer's shell every time I wanted to have this information.

-This is pretty easy, I simply had to write a few functions to format the data I gathered from the different **API**s and have an entry file which once called would make all the calls, format the output and display them to me.
+This is pretty easy, I simply had to write a few functions to format the data I gathered from the different **API**s and have an entry file, which once called would make all the calls, format the output and display them to me.

 With a few tricks, I could have made this as a simple shell command I could call from anywhere (like `showNews`).

-The issue with this solution would be that I would have had to open my laptop and start the program each time, this is something I do pretty often but the goal was to get the news every morning easily, and opening my laptop is not the first thing I do every morning.
+The issue with this solution would be that I would have had to open my laptop and start the program each time, this is something I do pretty often, but the goal was to get the news every morning easily, and opening my laptop is not the first thing I do every morning.